 - has governance arrangements that are effective in practice

 - is legally constituted

 The assessment process generally takes around 4 months to complete.

 During the assessment process, you’ll need to submit a range of documents and information to Monitor.
-The Guide for Applicants gives details on the information you’ll need to supply.
+The Guide for applicants (updated October 2015) gives details on the information you’ll need to supply.